captn3m0/codechef/_problems/medium/TAEDITOR.md

     current: 1493557941
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME14/mandarin/TAEDITOR.pdf).
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME14/mandarin/TAEDITOR.pdf).

 In this problem you will have to implement a simple editor.
 The editor maintains the content of a string **S** and have two following functions: